openNDS/openNDS/docs/source/config.rst

 * Access can be allowed by openNDS but the final decision will be passed on to the operating system firewall.
 (Note: passthrough is deprecated: in nftables, ``allow`` is equivalent to the old ``passthrough``
 * All listed rules will be applied in the order present in the list.
 * An ip address or an FQDN may be included in a list entry.
 * If an FQDN resolves to multiple ip addresses, the rule will **NOT** be added.
-Rules for such FQDNs must be added elsewhere (eg the operating system firewall)
+Rules for such FQDNs must be added elsewhere (e.g. the operating system firewall)

 Allow Access for Authenticated Users (allow)
 --------------------------------------------